What is a Flash Loan Attack?

 Another offset measure is the proper usage of high-quality price oracle strategies.
 Another popular method of using flash loans is to leverage the price of one or more assets on a DEX.
 Thus, it becomes rather challenging for the attackers to change prices within the same transaction when using decentralized oracles that gather data from various sources.
 Also, such methods as time-weighted average prices (TWAP) or other variations can be applied to reduce the impact of short-term price changes and therefore, it will be much harder for the attackers to exploit those changes effectively.

-Also Read: Top 10 Crypto Asset Management Companies in 2024
+Also Read: Top 10 Crypto Asset Management Companies in this year

 Finally, it is crucial to note that the implementation of risk management frameworks and monitoring tools will greatly enhance the ability to prevent and mitigate flash loan attacks.
 The liquidity of the loaning platforms can restrict the size of flash loans depending on the platforms’ liquidity and monitor the activities in real-time as a way of preventing bad practices.